-An elevator accident may seem like a rare occurrence, but according to the most recent data from the Consumer Product Safety Commission (CPSC) and Bureau of Labor Statistics (BLS), elevator and escalator incidents seriously injure around 17,000 people in the U.S. each year.
-New York City poses an even greater risk because it has 70,000 elevators and escalators, the most of any U.S. city.
+An elevator accident may seem like a rare occurrence, but these incidents are actually quite common.
+According to the most recent data from the Consumer Product Safety Commission (CPSC) and Bureau of Labor Statistics (BLS), elevator and escalator incidents seriously injure around 17,000 people in the U.S. each year.
+That’s more than 1,400 injuries per month.

 - Lack of barriers to prevent falls down shafts

-- Elevators operational while out of service/undergoing repairs
+- Elevators still operational when out of service/undergoing repairs

 Here are some of the most common elevator and escalator incidents that cause serious injury or death:

-- Falling down an elevator shaft or off an escalator
+- Fall down elevator shaft or fall from escalator

 - Elevator or elevator platform collapse